bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image13%20-%20test4%20accuracy.png?raw=true)]()

 ##### Conclusions:
-In this execution we add freeze to the first 7 convolutional layers.
+In this execution I add freeze to the first 7 convolutional layers.
 The configuration presents strange values for losses and accuracies this is probably due to the fact that the learning rate is too big and the minimum loss is at a certain point that is inaccessible with an interval of 1e-3.
-We try in the next test to decrease this value to 5e-4 in order to verify our hypothesis.
+I try in the next test to decrease this value to 5e-4 in order to verify my hypothesis.

 ### TEST 5: